-IMMUNOGEN, INC. 830 WINTER STREET WALTHAM, MA 02451
+MMUNOGEN, NC.
+B30 WINTER STREET WALTHAM, MA 02451

+VOTE BY INTERNET

+Before The Meeting - Go to www.proxyvote.com

-VOTE BY INTERNET - www.proxyvote.com Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 PM.
-Eastern Time the day before the cut-off date or meeting date.
-Have your pracy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form
+Use the Internet to transmit your voting instructions and for electronic delivery of information up until 11:59 P.M.
+Eastern Time the day before the meeting date.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.